mikebstudy/crwn-clothing/SetupLearning.md

 - L066: Project Files + Modules
     + Explains various files, structure and modules
-    + Also explains update issue solved with resolution (or resolve) attribute in package.json (I think)
+    + May also explains update issue solved with "resolution" attribute or something like that
+        * See L075, if not in L066.

 ### Add react-router-dom

 - L075: Routing In Our Project
 - yarn add react-router-dom

+### Resolve Package update issue - See L075

+- example of babel.jest being incompatible
+- added "resolutions" property in package.json
+    + to force the package used to always be what is needed, older version forced to make it work
+    + "resolutions": { "babel-jest": "24.7.15}